Hippolyte Rocks

 The IBA is an important breeding site for black-faced cormorants.

 Hippolyte Rocks consists of a small granite island with an area of 5.3 ha ("Big Hippolyte", or "Greater Hippolyte"), and adjacent rocks and reefs ("Little Hippolyte" or "Lesser Hippolyte"; the Needle, and the Pie), in south-eastern Australia.
 They are part of the Tasman Island Group, lying close to the south-eastern coast of Tasmania around the Tasman Peninsula.
-The island has a flat top and is surrounded by steep cliffs up to 65 m in height, and is part of the Tasman National Park.
+The island has a flat top and is surrounded by steep cliffs up to in height, and is part of the Tasman National Park.

 The waters surrounding the islands, including the nearby Trident Reef, are part of the Great Southern Reef, and have been described as being the best, though among the most challenging, dive sites in Tasmania.
-There are two shipwrecks between the Hippolytes, including the 1883 Tasman, which lies at a depth of 70 metres, and the 1915 Nord, which lies at a depth of 40 metres.
+There are two shipwrecks between the Hippolytes, including the 1883 Tasman, which lies at a depth of 70 m, and the 1915 Nord, which lies at a depth of 40 m.